Esalen's phased reopening is underway. Learn more.

 Will My Cell Phone Work at Esalen?
 Is there Internet Access?

 Esalen is located approximately 45 miles from "civilization," and there is currently no cell coverage.
 This isolation and tranquility, while deepening the experience of your stay at Esalen, can also be a significant change.
-While there is no cell service, there are three pay phones and calling cards available in the bookstore.
+While there is no cell service, there are three pay phones on the property that work with quarters, a calling card, or a prepaid minutes plan.
+We do not sell calling cards.

 We use a bulletin board for important messages and calls from home and offer a few wired Internet kiosks for limited use.
 Wireless internet is available in the lodge anytime but during mealtimes.

 Is There a Pharmacy or a Doctor on Property?

 Esalen does not have an on-call doctor, and there are no other medical services available on site.
 If you will require medical attention or supplies during your stay, please come prepared to administer to your own needs, or make advance arrangements with the Big Sur Health Center in Big Sur.

 Can I Bring my Dog?
 Cat?
 Other Pet?